icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [Bolt](https://github.com/pprett/bolt) - Bolt Online Learning Toolbox. **[Deprecated]**
 * [CoverTree](https://github.com/patvarilly/CoverTree) - Python implementation of cover trees, near-drop-in replacement for scipy.spatial.kdtree **[Deprecated]**
 * [nilearn](https://github.com/nilearn/nilearn) - Machine learning for NeuroImaging in Python.
 * [neuropredict](https://github.com/raamana/neuropredict) - Aimed at novice machine learners and non-expert programmers, this package offers easy (no coding needed) and comprehensive machine learning (evaluation and full report of predictive performance WITHOUT requiring you to code) in Python for NeuroImaging and any other type of features.
-This is aimed at absorbing the much of the ML workflow, unlike other packages like nilearn and pymvpa, which require you to learn their API and code to produce anything useful.
+This is aimed at absorbing much of the ML workflow, unlike other packages like nilearn and pymvpa, which require you to learn their API and code to produce anything useful.
-* [imbalanced-learn](https://imbalanced-learn.org/en/stable/index.html) - Python module to perform under sampling and over sampling with various techniques.
+* [imbalanced-learn](https://imbalanced-learn.org/stable/) - Python module to perform under sampling and oversampling with various techniques.
 * [Shogun](https://github.com/shogun-toolbox/shogun) - The Shogun Machine Learning Toolbox.
 * [Pyevolve](https://github.com/perone/Pyevolve) - Genetic algorithm framework. **[Deprecated]**
 * [Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 * [breze](https://github.com/breze-no-salt/breze) - Theano based library for deep and recurrent neural networks.
 * [Cortex](https://github.com/cortexlabs/cortex) - Open source platform for deploying machine learning models in production.
 * [pyhsmm](https://github.com/mattjj/pyhsmm) - library for approximate unsupervised inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM and HDP-HSMM, mostly with weak-limit approximations.
-* [mrjob](https://pythonhosted.org/mrjob/) - A library to let Python program run on Hadoop.
 * [SKLL](https://github.com/EducationalTestingService/skll) - A wrapper around scikit-learn that makes it simpler to conduct experiments.
 * [neurolab](https://github.com/zueve/neurolab)
 * [Spearmint](https://github.com/HIPS/Spearmint) - Spearmint is a package to perform Bayesian optimization according to the algorithms outlined in the paper: Practical Bayesian Optimization of Machine Learning Algorithms.
 Jasper Snoek, Hugo Larochelle and Ryan P. Adams.
 Advances in Neural Information Processing Systems, 2012. **[Deprecated]**